AlexMapley/infrastructure_playground/README.md

 You may have to enable kubernetes on docker once everything is installed.
 You should see the following on your local docker:

 ![Docker](https://github.com/AlexMapley/local_kubes/blob/master/images/kubes.png)

+3. Install docker-compose for mac

+A more detailed example can be found [here](https://github.com/Yelp/docker-compose/blob/master/docs/install.md), but we will try to boil this down below to simply the commands that need to be run.